-DegreeWorks
+DegreeWorks Enhancement

-Implement an online academic planning tool which provides real-time degree and certificate progress information to students and helps advisors provide consistent and meaningful direction to students.
+The enhancement of the DegreeWorks online academic planning tool which provides real-time degree and certificate progress information to students and helps advisors provide consistent and meaningful direction to students.
 This is a district-wide project, which will show all of a student's coursework at all three colleges.